ArnavGoel03/Power-grid-analysis/README.md

 > **How do weather conditions, electricity prices, and population density relate to the severity of major power outages, measured by outage duration?**

-Understanding these relationships matters for both utilities and policy makers.
-It can inform how crews are allocated during extreme events, where to invest in grid hardening, and what communities are most at risk of long outages.
+Understanding how weather, electricity prices, and population density connect to outage duration helps utilities and policy makers predict where long outages are most likely, stage crews earlier, and invest in grid hardening where it actually matters.

+This is getting more urgent as AI ramps up electricity demand through data centers and constant compute.
+A grid under heavier, more continuous load has less slack when storms hit, so failures can last longer and affect more people.
+Studying what drives outage severity is basically planning for a future where both climate stress and computing demand keep rising.

 ---